PolluxTroy0/AlteredCollectionExtractor/README.md

-This browser extension lets you download your card collection from Altered.gg in the following format: Quantity ID.
+This browser extension lets you download your card collection from Altered.gg, using the official API, in the following format: Quantity ID.
 Everything is done locally and stays within your browser.

 You can download it here : https://chromewebstore.google.com/detail/altered-collection-extrac/oilacpbjlailfffkpmpklcgipomnfpom